 Publisher’s Description of Boundless Reason

 In the culmination of his 1973 BBC science series, The Ascent of Man, Jacob Bronowski envisioned the future of science as a grand strategy for refining everyday thinking based on John von Neumann’s game theory and incomplete mathematics of reason.
 The key to completing this conception of reason is a new form of the science of goal-seeking (cybernetics).
 Rather than seeking either well-defined (first-order) or ill-defined (higher-order) ends, this new form seeks the timeless (infinite-order) end of deciding well (Wisdom).
 It does so by breaking this end down into likely factors.
-Pursuing any of these factors well calls for deciding well, which calls for pursuing all the others.
+Pursuing any of these factors well calls for deciding well, which calls for seeking all the others.
 The better people decide, the more tightly the pursuits of these factors intertwine.
-Among these likely factors are the timeless ends of believing well (Truth), contemplating well (Beauty), governing ourselves well (Justice), and competing well (Winning).
+Among these likely factors are the timeless ends of believing well (Truth), contemplating well (Beauty), governing ourselves well (Justice), living well (Happiness), and competing well (Winning).
 This rings true with Bronowski’s claim that what von Neumann sought in his mathematics of reason was “a procedure, as a grand overall way of life—what in the humanities we would call a system of values.”

 Author’s Note

-The reason underlying science as the process of refining everyday thinking includes not only logic but also the beauty that emerges from removing waste from the complex (multiple-frame) process of deciding well.
 Few concepts are as critical to how people view the world as their concept of reason.
 To be willing to change this concept, people need to see extraordinary value in doing so.
 Knowing that I needed to learn more about what prevents people from seeing this value, I chose to self-publish this book.
 I also chose not to promote it widely.
 In time, I will likely revisit these two decisions.
 In the meantime, I suggest that people read the abridged version, which contains the primary argument and examples in mathematics and art.
 This version is available online and on Kindle.
 People who have either an RSVP reader or a browser that reads text aloud at high speed may skim the basic argument using the RSVP version.
+People who wish to read more about boundless reason may read the unabridged version on Kindle.
+To read more about this work, go to www.recursionist.com.
+This site includes an explanation of its origins, a primer for the financial decision language mentioned in its acknowledgments, and lists of the thousands of pages of changes made to it since 1998.

 Click here to go to abridged version.